pcast31/schur/README.md

 - **Step 1** Get the number to add for the current iteration
 - **Step 2** Sequentially add it to each subset in the partition, and evaluate the fitness
 - **Step 3** Choose the solution that has the minimum fitness, or according to a choice algorithm like SimulatedAnnealing.

-The proposal for the algorithm, and its motivations, have been detailed in [Algorithm Proposal](WeakSchurAlgorithmProposal.pdf)